openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 3. Click to confirm the removal.

 ## Contribution languages
 Contribution languages are defined by country and locale to allow for variations in language or dialect in different regions, for example English (United States) (en-US), English (Australia) (en-AU) and English (United Kingdom) (en-GB).
-Selecting a contribution language allows the user to customise any content that is added or contributed to the EQUELLA Digital Repository.
+Selecting a contribution language allows the user to customise any content that is added or contributed to the openEQUELLA Digital Repository.

 ### Configure the contribution language